-Biology MS: 30 credit hours of graduate course work approved by the student’s advisory committee.
-This degree is designed to give students who have completed an undergraduate degree in Biology or closely related discipline, an opportunity for in-depth study of ecology and organismal biology.
+At least 30 credit hours of graduate course work approved by the student’s advisory committee.
+This degree is designed to give students who have completed an undergraduate degree in Biology or closely related discipline, an opportunity for in-depth study of ecology.
 Graduates are employed by government agencies, NGO’s, consulting firms, non-profits, educational institutions, and are well positioned for pursing a PhD.

 Option A (Thesis): A minimum of 30 credit hours of approved graduate coursework is required for the master’s degree in biology (average 42 hours).
 This includes 24 hours of formal courses (excluding EEES 6960 and EEES 6990) with a minimum of 19 hours in DES that must include: